PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

  Goals:

-- Provide extension model to support additional providers
+- Provide extension model to support additional plugins
-- Support the discovery of providers using `Get-PSSubsystem`
+- Support the discovery of plugins using `Get-PSSubsystem`
 - Provide Module owners method of registration
 - Provide improvements to the predictors through feedback